Miles-Bruce/GenMinds-B-Bm/README.md

 1. Elevator Pitch

-Modern AI systems depend on hidden “intelligence assets”—prompts, instructions, workflows, personas—that determine how models behave.
+Modern AI systems depend on hidden “intelligence assets”—prompts, instructions, workflows, personas that determine how models behave.
 Today, these assets are scattered, unversioned, and unevaluated, leading to inconsistent outputs and unreliable AI systems.

 GenMinds brings order to this chaos.